TSUBASA Utilitiy Token (TSUBASAUT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TSUBASA Utilitiy Token Price Prediction for 2025–2050

-According to your TSUBASA Utilitiy Token price prediction, the value of TSUBASAUT is expected to change by 238.64%, reaching a price of 0.072608USD by 2050.
+According to your TSUBASA Utilitiy Token price prediction, the value of TSUBASAUT is expected to change by 238.64%, reaching a price of 0.071886USD by 2050.

 Short Term TSUBASA Utilitiy Token Price Prediction For Today, Tomorrow, This Week, and 30 Days